 The new kid on the block, TikTok has amassed a huge audience in a short period of time – but how do brands leverage this?

 TikTok has sub-communities that you can tap into.
 There are very large and very engaged communities in the home renovations, house flipping, property investment and finance spaces that you can tap into.
 The audience is quite broad as well – while popular with younger audiences, you’ll be surprised how many people in the 30-40 age bracket are silent consumers on this platform (meaning that they watch but don’t contribute content to the platform).

 The emphasis on this platform is entertainment.
-Your videos need to be entertaining and/or educational.
-Videos of listed properties need to be a little bit “pervy” – ie “here’s what $700/wk rent will get you in Geelong” followed by a fast-paced video tour.
+Your videos need to be entertaining and/or educational, ie “here’s what £1,000/wk rent will get you in London” followed by a fast-paced video tour.